samshowalterblog/blog/_posts/git/2020-08-28-the-phd-experiment.md

 <a name = "welcome"></a>
 ### Welcome

-Two weeks ago, I started a PhD in computer science with a focus on machine learning (ML), a dream of mine for years.
-My reasons for applying and enrolling this year are numerous, but above all I wanted to demystify the field I am so passionate about.
+Interest in Machine learning has exploded in the last decade.
+If you are reading this, then you likely share that interest as well.
+The field is __exciting__.
+Teaching a machine to do human (or *super* human) tasks has a clear and immediate impact on society.
+Plus, its just plain cool to watch a program identify your face on video or recommend you a new TV show.

-Machine learning has been exploding in the last decade, yet the path to entering this field still remains obscure. *Why*?
+Yet, the path to entering this field still remains obscure. *Why*?
 Companies are begging for ML talent.
 Colleges and companies alike seem to be conjuring up new Data Science curricula every week.
 Companies have been built around ML competitions, certifications, software, you name it.
 Yet, questions like:

 - What does it take to get a top-tier machine learning job?
 - How do I learn machine learning if I am no longer in school and want to switch jobs?